akka/alpakka/docs/src/main/paradox/cassandra.md

 : @@snip [snip](/cassandra/src/test/java/docs/javadsl/CassandraSourceTest.java) { #statement }

-Here we used a basic sink to complete the stream by collecting all of the stream elements to a collection.
+Here we used a basic sink to complete the stream by collecting all of the stream elements into a collection.
 The power of streams comes from building larger data pipelines which leverage backpressure to ensure efficient flow control.
 Feel free to edit the example code and build @extref:[more advanced stream topologies](akka:stream/stream-introduction.html).

-## Updating Cassandra
+## Writing to Cassandra

-@apidoc[CassandraFlow] provides factory methods to get Akka Streams flows to run CQL update statements.
+@apidoc[CassandraFlow] provides factory methods to get Akka Streams flows to run CQL statements that change data (`UPDATE`, `INSERT`).
 Alpakka Cassandra creates a @javadoc[PreparedStatement](com.datastax.oss.driver.api.core.cql.PreparedStatement) and for every stream element the `statementBinder` function binds the CQL placeholders to data.

 The incoming elements are emitted unchanged for further processing.